robotecht/isaacsim-webrtc/README.md

 ```

 Now the WebRTC-Nvidia container link is established.
 Make your packages and modification in the demo2_ws folder, which will be linked to the container and its applications.

+# Working with VS Code
+Open VS code and connect with the running container following this [instruction](https://learn.microsoft.com/en-us/visualstudio/docker/tutorials/docker-tutorial).